L224FRING/brie/README.md

 # Project brie

-One Paragraph of project description goes here
+A Discord Clone i m working on

 ## Important
-This Project is a work in progress and is not Done
+This Project is a work in progress and is hardly even done

 ## Getting Started